Skip to content

 ) -> Logger:

-"""Returns a seq tailored logger instance.
+"""Return a Seq-tailored loguru logger instance.

 This logger is configured to serialize log records into JSON format and